 - Short Fiction: Length is from 3,500–8,000 words.
 We are generally not interested in genre fiction (such as romance, science fiction, or fantasy).

 - Nonfiction: Length is 3,500–9,000 words.
 We publish literary, art, and cultural criticism; reportage; historical and political analysis; and travel essays.
 We publish few author interviews or memoirs.
 In general, we are looking for nonfiction that looks out on the world, rather than within the self.

 - We only consider unpublished work.
 Please do not submit previously published material, including work published in anthologies, chapbooks, or online.

 - We only accept submissions online via Submittable.
-We do not accept submissions via e-mail.
+We do not accept submissions via e-mail or post.